sleeplessinc/dadu/README.md

 		dadu.handleUpload(req, res, options);

-If you include a callback in the options object, this will be called with an error, or the full path of the uploaded file.
+If you include a callback in the options object, it will be called when the xfer is finished:

 		dadu.handleUpload(req, res, {
 			cb: function(error, path) {